Discovering a king

 The genetic investigation that confirmed the identity of King Richard III

-By Dr Turi King, Department of Genetics and Genome Biology, and Archaeology and Ancient History
+By Dr Turi King, Department of Genetics, Genomics and Cancer Sciences, and Archaeology and Ancient History

 Our world is a work in progress